 “I’m not so much interested in ‘changing the sound’, per se.
-What I’m really interested in is creating sound worlds, and sound paintings.
-I find that electronically, that is probably the easiest way of achieving that; you can create an orchestra of those reed sounds, just in whatever software you use.” -Jasmine Morris
+What I’m really interested in is creating sound worlds, and sound paintings.”Jasmine Morris

 Jasmine Morris is a composer, musician, and sound artist currently based in London.
 A BBC Young Composer, Jasmine’s work has been performed in prestigious venues such as Queen Elizabeth Hall, Tate Modern, and Westminster Abbey, and she has been commissioned by the BBC Concert Orchestra, Solem Quartet, Musicity, and Aldeburgh Festival, among others.
 Jasmine’s debut album Astrophilia, featuring Viking instrumentation and performances from Per Runberg, Mieko Shimizu, and the Tippett Quartet, released 28 April with nonclassical; Jasmine spoke to PRXLUDES about the conception and compostitional process of the record, her influences from folklore, Japanese traditions, natural cycles, butoh dance, and her upcoming opera with Britten Pears Arts.